koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > I explained how evaluation-child is _positively incentivized to dupe his model of his mom and thereby exploit adversarial inputs to her cognition._ This shows that aligning an agent to evaluations of good behavior **is not even** _**close**_ **to** aligning an agent to good behavior.
 >
 > However, some commenters seemed maybe skeptical that value-child can exist, or uncertain how concretely that kind of mind _works_.
-I worry/suspect that many people have read [shard theory](/shard-theory) posts without internalizing new ideas about how cognition can work, about how _real-world caring can work on a mechanistic level._ Where effective real-world cognition doesn't _have to (implicitly) be about optimizing an expected utility function over all possible plans_.
+I worry and suspect that many people have read [shard theory](/shard-theory) posts without internalizing new ideas about how cognition can work, about how _real-world caring can work on a mechanistic level._ Where effective real-world cognition doesn't _have to (implicitly) be about optimizing an expected utility function over all possible plans_.
 This last sentence might have even seemed bizarre to you.
 >
 > Here, then, is an extremely detailed speculative story for value-child's first day at school.
 Well, his first day spent with his newly-implanted "work hard" and "behave well" value shards.
 >